sujanbharadwaj/Analytic-continuation-An-inverse-problem/README.md

 Traditional Bayesian Approach (MEM):
 The Maximum Entropy Method (MEM) uses Bayesian inference to determine the most probable spectral function given the data and prior knowledge.
 A reference PDF is available in the MaxEnt_pdf directory.
 Modern Machine Learning Approach:
-A fully connected neural network (FCNN) trained on a large, synthetic dataset is used to learn the mapping from imaginary- to real-frequency data.
-(Code will be uploaded soon).
+A set of deep learning algorithms trained on large, synthetic datasets are used to learn the complex mapping from imaginary- to real-frequency data.
+(Code will be uploaded soon.)